 - 49. The Academy has a waiting list for each year group, which continues to run throughout each school year and into the next.
-Names will not be removed from the waiting list unless parents contact the Academy to say that they want their child's name to be removed. - 50.
+In order to remain on the waiting list, parents must confirm by the end of each term that they are still seeking a place at the Academy for their child. - 50.
 Waiting lists are ranked by reference to the oversubscription criteria above, and not by reference to the date that the child/ applicant's name was added to the list.
 This means a child/applicant's name can go up, as well as down, the list as more names are added. - 51.
 When a place becomes available, the tie breaker set out above (i.e. sibling, distance then random allocation) will be used to determine which child/applicant in the highest category (if more than one) will be offered the place. - 52.
 Children allocated a place under the Fair Access Protocol (which all schools are required to participate in) will take precedence over children on the waiting lists.